kjac/FormEditor/Docs/extend_condition.md

 Deployment wise, all you need to do is copy your DLL and the rest of your condition assets to your site.
 Form Editor will automatically detect your condition when the site restarts.

 ### Sample project structure and assets
-A sample implementation of a custom condition for validating the length of a field value can be found under [Samples](../Samples/Custom validation condition/).
+A sample implementation of a custom condition for evaluating the length of a field value can be found under [Samples](../Samples/Custom validation condition/).

 The condition assets (icon and editor) are included in the sample project.
 The directory structure in which they are placed mirrors the structure of your site.
 If you copy the *App_Plugins* folder directly to your site, the assets will be placed correctly under */App_Plugins/FormEditor/editor/conditions/*.